 - ½ tsp cayenne pepper* (spicy - adjust to taste)

 - 2 tsp cumin*

 - 1 ½ tsp coriander*

 - Salt and pepper

-- When rice is cooked, quickly stir chicken through, sprinkle with cheese then broil until golden and bubbly.
+When rice is cooked, quickly stir chicken through, sprinkle with cheese then pop under broil / grill until golden and bubbly.

 2. Tomato passata is just pureed tinned tomatoes.
 Nowadays it is readily available in supermarkets, usually alongside pasta sauces.
 It costs just a tiny bit more, sometimes the same, as canned tomatoes.
 If you can't find it, puree canned tomatoes or use crushed canned tomatoes.